-Portland DBT Institute (PDBTI) is committed to clinical excellence and to comprehensive delivery of Dialectical Behavior Therapy (DBT).
-As a client and member of PDBTI, you can expect that your providers have received the highest standard of training in DBT from a DBT expert.
-As a member of our clinic, you can expect that we will go the extra mile for you and with you in the service of building a life worth living.
-We are excited to have you get started with us- the electronic (or paper) referral form is right below these Frequently Asked Questions about the referral process!
+The Portland DBT Institute (PDBTI) is committed to clinical excellence and comprehensive delivery of Dialectical Behavior Therapy (DBT).
+As a client and member of the PDBTI community, you can expect that your providers have received the highest standard of training in DBT.
+As a member of our clinic, you can expect that we will go the extra mile for you, and with you, in the service of building a life worth living.
+We are excited to have you get started with us – you can find the electronic (or paper) interest form right below these Frequently Asked Questions about the process of requesting clinical services!

 How long can I expect to wait before starting services?

-Currently, the wait for starting with an individual therapist as part of the standard DBT program is six to nine months.
-The amount of wait time can also depend on how many therapists (who accept your insurance) have availability, how many therapists are available at the same times you are, and meeting other requirements you may have for a therapist.
+Currently, the wait time for starting with an individual therapist as part of our standard DBT program is: about 24 months for adults, and about 10-12 months for teens.
+The length of your wait time can depend on how many therapists have availability in their caseload and how many therapists are available at the same times you are, in addition to other requirements you may have for a therapist.
 (For example, if you are looking for appointments only after 5pm and would like to see a male individual therapist, you may experience a longer wait time).
-In general, the less restrictions you have, the faster we can place you!
-If you would like to start sooner, please check off on your Referral Form you are interested in our skills-only program (called “Enhanced Skills Training” or “EST” on the referral form).
-In our EST program, you join an adherent DBT skills group led by expert skills trainers, and you can generally start this group within a few weeks of referral (or 1-2 months for teens)!
-It’s a great way to get started learning DBT skills right away.
+Waitlist times may vary based on insurance and how many available therapists accept your insurance plan(s).
+In general however, the fewer restrictions you have, the faster we can place you!

 I’m in a crisis now (or my loved one is), what do I do?